 - An idea of what has happened to date in the educational life of the pupils.

-- In collaboration with the Cooperating Teacher, the Teacher Candidate will transition from limited responsibility to eventually assuming the majority of the planning for the classroom, teaching load, and other related duties at approximately the second week of the clinical experience.
-The Cooperating Teacher should feel comfortable leaving the Student Teacher in charge of the room for short and then increasingly longer periods of time, provided that the Student Teacher is demonstrating progress in the development of teaching and classroom management skills and the needs of the students are being met.
+In collaboration with the Cooperating Teacher, the Teacher Candidate will transition from limited responsibility to eventually assuming the majority of the planning for the classroom, teaching load, and other related duties at approximately the second week of the clinical experience.
+The Cooperating Teacher should feel comfortable leaving the Teacher Candidate in charge of the room for short and then increasingly longer periods of time, provided that the Teacher Candidate is demonstrating progress in the development of teaching and classroom management skills and the needs of the students are being met.
 As these changes occur, the Cooperating Teacher will likely remain in the classroom to assist with students.
-It is beneficial for the Student Teacher to assume the lead role and the related responsibilities of a full-time educator in the classroom, so they are prepared for their own classroom in the future
+It is beneficial for the Teacher Candidate to assume the lead role and the related responsibilities of a full-time educator in the classroom, so they are prepared for their own classroom in the future

-- The teacher candidate will benefit from information in the following areas:
+The Teacher Candidate will benefit from information in the following areas: